Suremaker/OctopusProjectBuilder/Manual.md

 They are referenced with `${paramName}` syntax.
 It is possible to escape the `$` character with `\` if string like should not be updated: `\${this_is_not_a_param}`.

 Example:
-Assumming that we have parameters:
+Assuming that we have parameters:
 * packageId=My_project
 * packageVersion='1.2.3.4'